emzap79/vimgolf-training-bootcamp/README.md

    as well as the challenges final version (as long as it contains "start file" and "view diff", you're save!).

-4. Make this script executable `chmod +x ./vimGolf.sh`, then ...
+4. Make this script executable `chmod 0755 ./vimGolf.sh`, then ...

 5. start playing and save some keystrokes :bowtie: